 Fair and equitable distribution of aircraft noise - community research sponsored by Gatwick Airport

-By working with communities affected by aircraft noise, this work aims to gain information to feed into future airspace changes that will allow the environmental impacts of aviation to be more fairly distributed.
-The project aims to define a set of metrics of the impact to give it a value that can then be used when a new airspace change application is being progressed so that environmental impacts are reduced overall.
+By working with communities affected by aircraft noise, this work aimed to gain information to feed into future airspace changes that will allow the environmental impacts of aviation to be more fairly distributed.
+The project aimed to define a set of metrics of the impact to give it a value that can then be used when a new airspace change application is being progressed so that environmental impacts are reduced overall.
+The interim report was published in February 2024.

 March 2023 call: